YapperCore/YAPPER-GORNS/README.md

 ## Features for this audio transcription
-- Upload a File
+#### 1. Upload a File
+- Description: Users can upload an audio file to be transcribed.
+- Users:** Students, researchers, and professionals needing transcription.
+- User Story: As a user, I want to upload an audio file so that I can generate a transcription.*

+#### 2. Play Audio File
+- Description: Users can play the uploaded audio file directly within the application.
+- Users: Anyone reviewing the transcription alongside the audio.
-- Able to play audio file
+- User Story: As a user, I want to play the audio file so that I can verify the transcription.*

-- Able to view transcripition text
+#### 3. View Transcription Text
+- Description: The transcribed text is displayed in a readable format.
+- Users:** Users who need written notes from audio.
+- User Story: As a user, I want to see the transcribed text so that I can read and edit it.*

 ### Future Features

-- Audio is spilt into each section of notes
+#### 1. Split Audio into Sections
+- Description: The audio will be divided into sections, making it easier to organize notes.

+#### 2. Share Notes
-- Able to Share notes
+- Description: Users will be able to share their transcribed notes with others.

+#### 3. Group Notes
-- Able to group notes
+- Description: Users can categorize and group their notes for better organization.

 ## Screenshots